Prehistoic/DroidGrity/IDEAS.md

 # TO DO

-- Finir debug hash cert quand signing scheme = v1
+- Finir debug hash cert quand signing scheme = v1 => remains to get the signature from the PKCS7 Signed DER encoded certificate in memory !
+Need to find the same digests than apksigner !
 - Finir debug hash cert quand signing scheme = v2 & arch = x86_64

 - Clean out the .cpp.template code by dividing it into smaller files (see notes in the template)